 Global Multi-regional MARKAL (GMM) modelThe global multi-regional MARKAL (GMM) model provides a long-term (2100) bottom-up representation of the global energy system, with a detailed representation of energy supply technologies and an aggregate representation of demand technologies.
 The model has recently been disaggregated into 15 world regions.
 Specific assumptions on the dynamics of technology characteristics, resource availability and demands are applied for each region.
 GMM has been developed sequentially over several years at PSI, with specific studies focusing on electricity sector, technology learning, hydrogen, biofuels and transportation (Barreto 2001; Rafaj 2005; Gül et al. 2009; Densing et al. 2011).
 The model has been used for analysis of long-term transportation scenarios, with Volkswagen and recently in an ongoing partnership with the World Energy Council (WEC) (Densing and Turton 2011).

 The 15 regions depicted in the GMM model

-Integration of the GMM model and MCDA (GMM-MCDA)PSI's Global Multi-regional MARKAL (GMM) model is extended by the integration of Multi-criteria Decision Analysis (MCDA) indicators.
+GMM-MCDA: Integration of GMM model and MCDAPSI's Global Multi-regional MARKAL (GMM) model is extended by the integration of Multi-criteria Decision Analysis (MCDA) indicators.